Detoxifying the home

 It's recommended to avoid synthetic clothing where possible, but that's not always possible.
 Synthetic clothing is a part of modern living and clothing needs to be washed.

-• Lab testing: BPA eluted from common clothing (with 25µg level being highlighted as corresponds to BPA spike used in activated carbon testing)
+• Lab testing: BPA eluted from common clothing (with 25µg level in a 50L wash volume is highlighted as this corresponds to the magnitude of the BPA spike used in all simulated lab testing)

 How much BPA can leach from synthetic clothing?